 - Provide quality toys.
 Dogs love toys, but they can quickly become bored with or destroy them.
 Invest in sturdy, high-quality toys, especially ones that dispense treats.
 Be sure to rotate the toy selection every few days to help your pup maintain their interest in what is on hand.

-Creating a Safe Space for Your Dog During the School Year
+How to Create a Safe Space for Your Dog During the School Year

 - Crates or Doghouses.
 Dogs are den animals by nature, so a crate or doghouse can become a cozy, secure retreat.
 Begin crate training well before school starts to ensure your dog feels comfortable.
 Limit crate time to 8–10 hours for adult dogs and 4–6 hours for puppies.
 If your family will be gone longer, arrange for a friend or pet sitter to give your dog a break.